roehampton/module-content/msc-software-development-2/week-04/lab/README.md

-# Development Environment, HTML forms and OOP in Javascript
+# OOP in Javascript, HTML forms

 In this lab we will look at how you can design and organise your code by using Object Orientated principles.
-Before that, we will ensure that our development environment is familiar to you, and we will extend our HTML knowledge with HTML forms.
+Before that, we will ensure that our development environment is properly set up, and we will extend our HTML knowledge with HTML forms.

-The emphasis in this lab on getting more practice in using our develoment environment:

-  * VS code
-  * Browser
-  * Chrome developer tools

-We will also learn the basics of of OOP in ways you can apply to all languages that support OOP.

 ## Preparation

-### Setting out your development environment
+### Check your development environment

 Your enjoyment writing code, and your productivity will be enhanced by gaining fluency in the fundamental tools of web development and its processes.